Patriarch Miron of Romania: Early life

 Born in Toplița to Gheorghe and Domnița Cristea, a peasant family, he studied at the Saxon Evangelical Gymnasium of Bistrița (1879–1883), at the Greek-Catholic Lyceum of Năsăud (1883–1887), at the Orthodox Seminary of Sibiu (1887–1890), after which he became a teacher and principal at the Romanian Orthodox school of Orăștie (1890–1891).

 Cristea then studied philosophy and modern philology at the University of Budapest (1891–1895), where he was awarded a doctorate in 1895 – with a dissertation about the life and works of Mihai Eminescu (given in Hungarian).

 Returning to Transylvania, he was a secretary (between 1895 and 1902), then a counselor (1902–1909) at the Archbishopric of Sibiu.
 It was then that he was ordained deacon in 1900 and archdeacon in 1901.
 Cristea became a monk at the Hodoș Bodrog Monastery, Arad County in 1902, taking the monastic name of Miron.
 He climbed the monastery hierarchy, becoming an archmonk in 1903 and a protosingel in 1908.

 In 1908, following the death of bishop Nicolae Popea, the election of the bishop of Caransebeș led to a dispute between the Romanian Orthodox Church and the Imperial authorities, when, twice in a row, the elected bishops were not recognized by emperor Franz Joseph I of Austria, at the recommendation of the Hungarian government.
-Cristea was the third choice, being chosen on 21 November 1910, and obtaining the recognition from the authorities; he became an archbishop in 1919.
+Cristea was the third choice, being chosen on 21 November 1910, and, thanks to the support of Baron Géza Duka de Kádár, obtaining the recognition from the authorities and membership in the House of Magnates; he became an archbishop in 1919.

 During World War I, as Romania joined the war on the Allies' side, Cristea signed on 1 September 1916, a public letter to the parishioners printed at Oradea by the Orthodox Bishopric of Transylvania.
 The letter called to arms all believers against "Romania the new enemy which sinfully covets to ruin the borders, coming to conquer Transylvania".
+According to some historians, during the Serbian occupation of the Lugoj-Caransebeș Banat in 1918, Bishop Cristea mentioned King Peter I of Serbia in church services instead of King Ferdinand I of Romania.